How to Handle Equipment Failure and Downtime Situations

 5. Replace

-1. What’s your timeline?
+1. What's Your Timeline

-If you often find yourself in the same machine-down situation, consider retrofitting predictive-maintenance technologies into your system.
+If you often find yourself in the same machine-down situation, consider retrofitting Preventative Maintenance technologies into your system.
 It may cost a little extra at first, but it will be worth it in the long run, so you’re not stuck in the same pickle next time (and losing revenue from unplanned downtime).

 2. How was your system performing before any breaks?